 Anti-Slavery Activity Responsibilities Awareness Communications Any internal or public information or awareness raising is the responsibility of the Corporate Marketing and Communications Team.
-Training

-Ensuring relevant staff members have access to appropriate training relating to modern slavery is the responsibility of the People and Organisational Development Service.
-Complex Safeguarding Safeguarding matters relating to modern slavery are the responsibility of the Safeguarding and Learning Service, along with Children's and Adult Social Care.
+Training Ensuring relevant staff members have access to appropriate training relating to modern slavery is the responsibility of the People and Organisational Development Service.
+Complex Safeguarding matters relating to modern slavery are the responsibility of Safeguarding the Safeguarding and Learning Service, along with Children's and Adult Social Care.
 A multiagency Complex Safeguarding Sub-Group has been established to address these issues in Stockport.
-Supply chains Recruitment and Employment Policy Responsibility for ensuring that policies are in place to prevent modern slavery in Council services and reviewing these on an annual basis to ensure that they remain current and relevant, sits with the People and Organisational Development Service.
+Supply Recruitment and Employment Policy chains Responsibility for ensuring that policies are in place to prevent modern slavery in Council services and reviewing these on an annual basis to ensure that they remain current and relevant, sits with the People and Organisational Development Service.
 Procurement The Council's procurement strategy and strategic procurement function is provided by STAR Procurement, a shared procurement service between Rochdale, Stockport, Tameside, and Trafford Councils.
 STAR Procurement helps its partners (and the organisations they work with) to arrange contracts for any supplies, services, or building works that cannot be provided in-house.
 Suppliers delivering these contracts can be from the public, private, voluntary or community sectors.
-Contract management Once goods and services have been procured (usually with support from STAR Procurement), officers across all Council service areas who are managing contracts should be alert to the potential risk of modern slavery or human trafficking associated with those contracts and to be able to act appropriately should any such links be suspected or identified.
+Contract management Contract management Once goods and services have been precured (usually with support from Once goods and services have been procured (usually with support from STAR Procurement), officers across all Council service areas who are managing contracts should be alert to the potential risk of modern slavery or human trafficking associated with those contracts and to be able to act appropriately should any such links be suspected or identified.